daniekoko/daniekoko/README.md

 Hello everyone, I’m Danielle.
 I'm interested in gaining experience in various roles in the Technology field.
 Currently, I posses certifications in Data Analytics and I have experience working with UX/UI Design.
 Please find my projects in my designated coding portfolios.
-I’m currently learning JavaScript and HTML, and I'm interested in pursuing a career in Front-End Development or Data Analytics.
+I’m currently learning JavaScript and HTML, and I'm interested in pursuing a career in AI Engineering, Front-End Development or Data Analytics.
 Thank you for visiting my portfolio and feel free to contact me if you have any questions.
 Have a good day!

 <!---
 daniekoko/daniekoko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.